Djarma12/Fast-React-Pizza/README.md

-# Fast-React-Pizza
+# Fast-React-Pizza-CO.

 ![Fast-React-Pizza](public/Order-page.png)

-Fast-React-Pizza is a Redux project where people can order pizza without authentication.
+Fast React Pizza Co. is a Redux project where people can order pizza without authentication.

 You can view the project live here:
 [Fast-React-Pizza](https://fast-pizza-co-react.netlify.app/)